RiritoFrancois/HoloEarth-ChEngineBypass/README.md

 > [!WARNING]
 > **I'M CREATING THIS BYPASS ONLY FOR EDUCATIONAL PURPOSAL!!!
 SO ENJOY TO USE THIS!!!**
+> IF DETECTING SOME DLL FILES, YOU CAN TRY RENAME DLL!!!
+THANKS!!!
 # HoloEarth-ChEngineBypass
 This Is My First Bypass Detection of EngineGame...
 Created by Me(RiritoFrancois)...